tommie/innernet-debian/README.md

 apt update
 ```

-See [`dists/`](https://github.com/tommie/innernet-debian/tree/main/debian/dists) for supported codenames.
+### Compatibility

+We build for

+* Ubuntu 20.04 (focal)
+* Ubuntu 22.04 (jammy)

+on

+* amd64, x86_64
+* armhf, armv7 (cross-build)
+* arm64, aarch64 (cross-build)

+Additionally:

-Debian 11 (Bullseye) is served by `focal`.
+* Debian 11 (Bullseye) is served by `focal`.
   There is a symlink in place to allow `bullseye`, which will cause APT to warn that the codenames missmatch.
-In the end, both names work.
+  In the end, either name works.

+The authoritative source of supported distributions and architectures is [`conf/distributions`](https://github.com/tommie/innernet-debian/blob/main/debian/conf/distributions).

 ### Installing the Server